top of page

 Description

-Begin your day with a scenic maritime hop, taking the ferry from Tunø back to Hou before boarding the ship to Samsø.
+Begin your day with a scenic maritime hop to Samsø.
 Your island trek starts at Sælvig, heading north along the expansive, sun-drenched sands of Sælvigbugten.
 This flat, rhythmic coastal walk offers endless horizon views and a crisp sea breeze.
 As the shoreline curves, the terrain shifts, leading you into the sheltered embrace of Mårup Havn, a quaint, historic harbor tucked beneath the looming Nordby Hills.
 From the harbor, follow the winding inland trails to Nordby.
 Frequently voted Denmark’s most beautiful village, Nordby feels like a living fairytale.
 This journey perfectly captures the transition from Samsø’s sandy shores to the rugged, postcard-perfect charm of the North Island.

 Helligdom - Pilgrim accomodation